Angel-ML/angel/docs/apis/MLModel_en.md

 ---

-> MLModel is an abstract class that serves as the parent class for all models on Angel.
-It contains all the required methods for implementing a machine-learning algorithm on Angel.
-A complex machine-learning algorithm usually needs multiple [PSModel](PSModel_en.md) to work together, and MLModel provides a unified model that is convenient to handle in this process.
+> MLModel represents the complete model of a machine-learning algorithm.
+It serves as the base class for all machine learning models on Angel.
+A complex machine-learning algorithm usually needs multiple [PSModel](PSModel_en.md) to work together, and MLModel provides unified handling of these PSModels.

 ## Functionality

-MLModel is an abstract class that needs to be inherited to implement a specific machine-learning algorithm.
-It is a container class that manages all the PSModels in the algorithm, allowing them to be loaded, trained and saved as a unified model.
-In the meantime, MLModel contains the logic of `predict`.
+MLModel is an abstract class and needs to be inherited in implementing a specific machine-learning algorithm.
+It is a container class that handles all the PSModels in the algorithm; all the PSModels in it will be loaded, trained and saved as an overall model.
+In addition, MLModel contains the logic of the `predict` method.

 ## Core Methods